 (The bands are In Flames, At the Gates, Dark Tranquillity, Revocation, and Death, for those who were curious :P)

-My gym’s design would feature a modernized, dark industrial look, with lots of metal pipes lining the halls in ornate patterns that pump glowing green liquid that can be seen at various points via glass sections (hence the darker color scheme in general).
+My gym’s design would feature a modernized, dark industrial look, with lots of metal pipes lining the halls in ornate patterns that pump glowing green liquid that can be seen at various points via glass sections (hence the darker color scheme in general, so that the color really pops!).
 These pipes would travel throughout the whole gym and come to a head all around my gym leader arena and stream down to cover all four walls in a trickling, glowing waterfall.
 Gotta go for those style points!
 Plus it would be extremely relaxing while I wait for new challengers.
 The majority of the gym is one continuous hallway that snakes from trainer room to trainer room, each one playing the music of the band they make puns about.

-The badge for defeating me would be called the Heavy Badge, symbolic of overcoming the “mountainous” challenge of the gym as well as to poke fun at the music being played.
+The badge for defeating me would be called the Heavy Badge, symbolic of overcoming the “mountainous” challenge of the gym as well as to reference the music being played.
 The same green from the water is present in the center of the badge, symbolizing…well, I just like green!
 It’s a bright, revitalizing color and makes me happy! 😛

 As for my gym leader attire, I’m keeping it simple: tan cargo shorts, a black t-shirt, my black and white flat-bottom shoes, and a black cadet cap- all appropriate attire for a metalhead.
-I’d be wearing my black gauges and glasses as well, and probably have my full beard grown out a bit (if we’re going for the cartoon “always look the same every day” style).
+I’d be wearing my steel ear gauge tunnels and glasses as well, and probably have my full beard grown out a bit (if we’re going for the cartoon “always look the same every day” style).
 I would love to have the drawing skills to actually present myself with this outfit in the classic Pokémon art style, but alas, your imaginations will have to do 🙂

 Obviously this specific dream will never happen in a real Pokémon game, but it doesn’t mean I can’t revel in the idea of combining three of my greatest loves: metal music, puns, and Pokémon!
 Have you ever created your own fantasy Pokémon gym in your mind?
 What kind of gym would you host?
-Be as descriptive and creative as you want: I’d love to hear about it!
-Thanks for reading, and game on!
+Let me know in the comments or over on my Twitter (@brinkofgaming).